Plantarfasciitis - What the Heel?

 Strengthening consists of heel-drops off a step with the toes in extension using a towel.
 This encourages load through the plantar fascia which may improve the structure of the tissue as well as improve calf strength throughout ankle range.

-Placing the affected foot on the edge of a step with a towel underneath the toes to encourage full toe extension.
+Procedure: Placing the affected foot on the edge of a step with a towel underneath the toes to encourage full toe extension.
 Holding on to a wall or other stable surface is encouraged for balance.

 The 3 main movements of the exercise include: